alialbusaidi/cs50ai/traffic/README.md

 After adding a hidden layer with 16-128 nodes, and also changing the output activiation function from "Relu" to "Softmax" (and understanding why), the accuracy made significant improvement in accuracy.

 FInally I added dropout to guard against overfitting.

+However, after using the bigger dataset, I got bad accuracy results.
+Then I tweaked parameters, layers, sizes, and nodes, until I evantually reached a testing accuracy of 93%.